Local approximation of multipartite quantum measurements: Applications

-Let us illustrate our approach by an example, the set of states discussed in \cite{KKB}, for which they show that their Proposition 1 does not decide whether there exists a measurement $\MC\in\locc$ that accomplishes perfect state discrimination of the set.
-We will answer this question in the negative.
-First, we restate Proposition~$1$ of \cite{KKB} and then show that it follows directly from our Theorem~\ref{thm2}.
+As our first illustration of the power of our theorem, we show below that Proposition~$1$ of \cite{KKB} is a direct consequence of Theorem~\ref{thm2}, lending insight into the meaning of Proposition~$1$.
+We then show that our theorem is able to answer questions their proposition is incapable of answering.
+Specifically, for the set of states discussed in \cite{KKB}, which they show that their Proposition $1$ \emph{cannot} determine whether there exists a measurement ${\cal M}\in\overline{\textrm{LOCC}}$ that accomplishes perfect state discrimination of the set, we will use Theorem~\ref{thm2} to answer this question in the negative.
+First, we restate Proposition~$1$ of \cite{KKB}.

-{\bf Proposition 1.}\cite{KKB} \textit{Let $\{\rho_\mu\}$ be a family of $N$ states, such that $\cap_\mu\ker{(\rho_\mu)}$ contains no product vector (except $0$).
-Then $\{\rho_\mu\}$ can be discriminated perfectly by asymptotic LOCC only if for all $\chi$ with $1/N\le\chi\le1$ there exists a product operator $R\ge0$ obeying $\sum_\mu \Tr{R\rho_\mu}=1$, $\max_\mu Tr(R\rho_\mu)=\chi$, and $Tr(R\rho_\mu R\rho_\nu)=0$ for $\mu\ne\nu$.}
+{\bf Proposition $1$.}\cite{KKB} \textit{Let $\{\rho_\mu\}$ be a family of $N$ states, such that $\cap_\mu\ker{(\rho_\mu)}$ contains no product vector (except $0$).
+Then $\{\rho_\mu\}$ can be discriminated perfectly by asymptotic LOCC only if for all $\chi$ with $1/N\le\chi\le1$ there exists a product operator $R\ge0$ obeying $\sum_\mu \textrm{Tr}\left({R\rho_\mu}\right)=1$, $\max_\mu Tr(R\rho_\mu)=\chi$, and $Tr(R\rho_\mu R\rho_\nu)=0$ for $\mu\ne\nu$.}

-We next prove the following lemma. \begin{lem5} Proposition 1 of \cite{KKB} is a direct consequence of our Theorem~\ref{thm2}. \end{lem5} \proof Consider measurement $\MC$ consisting of outcomes $E_j$ and partition the outcomes into distinct sets $J_\mu$ such that $\Tr{E_j\rho_\mu}=0$ for all $j\not\in J_\mu$.
-Such a partition must be possible for perfect discrimination of these states by $\MC$, since otherwise there will be errors.
+We will now see that the existence of product operator $R$ of this proposition for the given continuous range of $\chi$ follows directly from the continuous paths of product operators required by our Theorem~\ref{thm2}, as is demonstrated by the proof of the following lemma. \begin{lem5} Proposition 1 of \cite{KKB} is a direct consequence of our Theorem~\ref{thm2}. \end{lem5} \proof Consider measurement ${\cal M}$ consisting of outcomes $E_j$ and partition the outcomes into distinct sets $J_\mu$ such that $\textrm{Tr}\left({E_j\rho_\mu}\right)=0$ for all $j\not\in J_\mu$.
+Such a partition must be possible for perfect discrimination of these states by ${\cal M}$, since otherwise there will be errors.
 For $0\le s\le1$, define